20697-1: Implementing and Managing Windows 10 - 2069A Course Outline

 Module 6: Managing Files and Printers

-This module provides an overview of the file systems supported by Windows 10.
+This module provides an overview of the file systems that Windows 10 supports.
 It explains how to configure file permissions, the effect of file permissions, how explicit and inherited permissions work, and how to include user and device claims in access permissions.
-This module also explains how to share folders, the tools to use for sharing a folder, and the effective permissions when a user tries to access data in a shared folder that is protected by file permissions.
-The last lesson in the module describes how to add and share a printer, and how to manage client and server side printing.
+This module also explains how to share folders, the tools that you can use to share folders, and the effective permissions when a user tries to access data in a shared folder that is protected by file permissions.
+Additionally, this module explains how to create and use Work Folders.
+The last lesson in this module describes how to add and share a printer, and how to manage client and server-side printing.

 Lab : Configuring and Managing Permissions and Shares

 Using Conditions to Control Access and Effective Permissions

 Configuring Work Folders